Free Spring 2024 Workshop Erin Furimsky and Tyler Lotz

 About this experience

-We are excited to announce our Presenting Artists, Erin Furimsky and Tyler Lotz.
+We are excited to announce our Workshop Presenting Artists, Lauren Mabry & Kyle Johns.

 The 2 day, demo based workshop is free.
 The $25 fee includes registration, coffee & refreshment during the workshop.
 Plus, your participation in a community dinner on Saturday evening with the artists at Fox Studio.